classicrob/simply-jekyll/_notes/Why I chose to consult rather than pursue a PhD.md

+---
+title: Why I chose to consult rather than pursue a PhD
+---
 Index pages:: [[Career decisions]]

 Behavioral science is a deep passion of mine.
 Upon graduation, I didn't want to stop studying it.
 A question arose from many (myself included), "Why not go get a PhD?"
 There were many reasons, but this thought experiment was the main one.